Nernar/nernar.github.io/README.md

 # nernar.github.io

+> A huge number of articles, APIs and other things were irretrievably lost.
+I'm temporarily (hopefully) taking a break from working on the project.

 Inner Core, Core Engine and Horizon documentation implemented in one place.
 Make it simple, keep it clean.
 This site powered by GitHub Pages, built with :heart: and Docusaurus.

 ## Setting up